right-version/threat_control_front/README.md

 ## Pretrained models

-Preprocessed dataset for our web application you can download in data folder in repository.
+Preprocessed dataset for our web application you can download in **data folder** in repository or https://clck.ru/QTjrD.